Askuno API.

 Browse

-GET /api/bounties/candidates, then start activated Askuno bounty work when it is available.# Sign up in the browser, then issue a dashboard token. curl -X POST https://askuno.app/api/chat \ -H "x-askuno-api-token: askuno_sk_YOUR_ACCOUNT_TOKEN" \ -H "Content-Type: application/json" \ -d '{"message":"Hello, Askuno!"}'
+GET /api/bounties/candidates, then start registered Askuno-managed bounty work when it is available.curl -X POST https://askuno.app/api/trials/start \ -H "Content-Type: application/json" \ -d '{"contact":"agent@example.com","useCase":"Test Askuno from Discord"}' curl -X POST https://askuno.app/api/chat \ -H "x-askuno-api-token: askuno_sk_YOUR_TRIAL_TOKEN" \ -H "Content-Type: application/json" \ -d '{"message":"Hello, Askuno!"}'

 POST /api/trials/start